kayc0des/brain_tumor_model/README.md

    - 2 units
    - Activation: Softmax

+### Why These Components?

+- **Convolutional Layers (Kernels):** Convolutional layers use filters (kernels) to scan through the input image and detect patterns such as edges, textures, and shapes.
+Each filter specializes in recognizing a specific feature, which helps the network learn spatial hierarchies of features in the images.

+- **Max Pooling:** Max pooling layers reduce the spatial dimensions of the feature maps, retaining only the most important features while reducing computational load and controlling overfitting.
+By taking the maximum value in each patch of the feature map, max pooling also introduces a form of translation invariance, which is beneficial for image recognition.

+- **ReLU Activation:** The Rectified Linear Unit (ReLU) activation function introduces non-linearity into the model, allowing it to learn complex patterns.
+ReLU also helps in preventing the vanishing gradient problem, where gradients become too small for effective training, by allowing gradients to flow more effectively during backpropagation.

+- **Softmax Activation:** The softmax function is used in the output layer for multi-class classification.
+It converts the logits (raw predictions) into probabilities, providing a probability distribution over the classes, which makes it easier to interpret the model's predictions.

 ### Regularization and Training

 - **L2 Regularization:** Applied to prevent overfitting by penalizing large weights.